MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/using-winusb-api-to-communicate-with-a-usb-device.md

 ---
 title: Access a USB Device by Using WinUSB Functions
-description: This article includes a walkthrough of using WinUSB functions to communicate with a USB device that is using the Winusb.sys driver. ms.date: 01/17/2024
+description: This article includes a walkthrough of using WinUSB functions to communicate with a USB device that is using the Winusb.sys driver. ms.date: 12/04/2024
 ---

 # Access a USB device by using WinUSB functions

-This article includes a detailed walkthrough of how to use [WinUSB functions](/windows/win32/api/winusb/) to communicate with a USB device that is using Winusb.sys as its function driver.
+This article contains a detailed walkthrough of how to use [WinUSB functions](/windows/win32/api/winusb/) to communicate with a USB device that is using Winusb.sys as its function driver.

 ## Summary